 You can try and hunt down malware manually by inspecting your Applications folder and background processes using Activity Monitor, double-checking browser settings, and looking for any unrecognized login items.
 However, this process is not only time-consuming but also less effective than using a specialist tool designed for the job.

-1. Download and install CleanMyMac X (free download here).
+1. Download and install CleanMyMac (free download here).

 3. Once the scan is complete, click Remove if any malware has been detected.
-Otherwise, you’ll get a clean bill of health.
+Also, manage your privacy items for enhanced security.

-CleanMyMac X also has a real-time monitor that runs in the background and notifies you of anything malicious trying to sneak onto your computer.
+CleanMyMac has a real-time monitor that runs in the background and notifies you of anything malicious trying to sneak onto your computer.

 4. Run Apple Diagnostics